cerebral-legacy/cerebral-website/app/markdown/doc_structuring_state2.md

 Cerebral has a concept of **modules** which helps you do this namespacing for your state and your signals.
 We will look more at this later.

 #### Best practices
 It can often be a good idea to start any implementation by defining state structure.
-If you think of a design mock of a user interface you can translate this into state using strings, numbers, booleans, objects and arrays.
-It is a good team exercise that ensures that your chosen conventions on naming state properties and overall structure is nurtured.
+If you think of a design mock of a user interface you can translate this into state of strings, numbers, booleans, objects and arrays.
+It is a good team exercise that ensures that your chosen conventions on naming state properties and overall structure is aligned.